ruben-lou/imaging_toolkit/README.md

 # Imaging Toolkit

 Scripts:
-- merge_segementation: combines binary segmentations together using a reference volume
+- merge_segementation: can combine binary segmentations (type nifti) together using a reference volume to produce a single nifti binary